 The South Atlantic Fishery Management Council (South Atlantic Council) manages shrimp in federal waters of the South Atlantic from North Carolina to the Florida Keys.
 The final rule for the Comprehensive Sustainable Fishery Act Amendment (Amendment 4 to the Shrimp FMP; SAFMC 1998, 64 FR 59126, November 2, 1999) implemented the standardized bycatch reporting methodology (SBRM) for the Fishery Management Plan (FMP) for the Shrimp Fishery of the South Atlantic Region (Shrimp FMP).
-The SBRM is defined as "reporting requirements as specified in the Atlantic Coastal Cooperative Statistics Program (ACCSP)."
-Appendix A includes the reporting requirements of the ACCSP bycatch module.
+The SBRM is defined as "reporting requirements as specified in the Atlantic Coastal Cooperative Statistics Program (ACCSP)", which is provided in Appendix A.